likamrat/jumpstart-cli/GITHUB_COPILOT_TEST_COVERAGE_PROMPT.md

 3. Review existing test structure and mocking patterns
 4. Check for untested error conditions and edge cases

-**STEP 2 - SYSTEMATIC IMPROVEMENT**: Then improve test coverage for this Go CLI package using the proven 4-phase methodology that achieved 94.3% coverage in the quota package:
+**STEP 2 - SYSTEMATIC IMPROVEMENT**: Then improve test coverage for this Go CLI package using the proven 4-phase methodology that achieved 94.3% coverage in the quota package and **comprehensive test coverage in the ArcBox preflight package with 122 total tests**:

 **PHASE 1 - ANALYSIS**: Analyze current test coverage using `go test -coverprofile=coverage.out ./...` and `go tool cover -func=coverage.out`.
 Identify all functions with <95% coverage.